unrealwork/atsd-use-cases/OrovilleDam/README.md

 from downstream communities were ordered to evacuate the area.
 In the early morning hours of February 13th, the reservoir water levels returned below the threshold capacity of the dam.

 While the situation has calmed somewhat in the last several days, the crisis is by no means over.
 Rain has been [forecasted](https://weather.com/en/weather/tenday/l/95966:4:US) for the next several days.
-With a water surface area of 15,810 acres, the difference of mere inches of rain can make the difference between crisis averted and complete disaster.
+With a water surface area of 15,810 acres, the difference of mere inches of rain can make the difference between crisis averted and complete disaster for the
+Oroville dam.

-In this article we will analyze a dataset from the [California Department of Water Resources (CDWR)](https://cdec.water.ca.gov/index.html) looking at the several vital statistics from the
+In this article we will analyze a dataset from the [California Department of Water Resources (CDWR)](https://cdec.water.ca.gov/index.html) looking at the several vital statistics for the
 Oroville dam.
 This article provides **real-time analysis** with Chart Lab graphs (updated **hourly** and **automatically** with data taken from the CDWR website), which show the current situation at the dam.
 Additionally, this article illustrates how publicly available data from the California DWR can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis with graphical representation of open data published by government organizations.